Skip to main content

 You can specify options for the Proxy either via a YAML file or with environment variables.
 When an option is defined in both places, the environment variable's value takes precedence.

-The Proxy is able to read the options YAML from the following default locations:
+By default, the Proxy reads the options YAML from the following default locations:

 • Windows: %PROGRAMDATA%\configcat\proxy\options.yml, usually C:\ProgramData\configcat\proxy\options.yml